 How to Make Turkey Stock

-1. Grab your largest stockpot or Dutch oven (at least 7.5 quarts) and add the leftover turkey carcass, any leftover turkey bones, turkey neck and giblets (if you have them), veggies, fresh herbs, bay leaves, smashed garlic, and black peppercorns.
+1. Grab your largest stockpot or Dutch oven (at least 7.5 quarts) and add the leftover turkey carcass, any leftover turkey bones, turkey neck, and giblets (if you have them), veggies, fresh herbs, bay leaves, smashed garlic, and black peppercorns.

-- TIP: If you are using the carcass from an especially large turkey you may need to break it into 2-3 large pieces so that it can fit comfortably inside your pot.
+If you are using the carcass from an especially large turkey you may need to break it into 2-3 large pieces so that it can fit comfortably inside your pot.

-- Salt is not necessary until the end of cooking as your turkey was (likely) already seasoned for roasting.
+Hold off on adding any salt until the end of cooking as your turkey was (likely) already seasoned for roasting.

-2. Cover contents with cold water.
+2. Cover the contents with cold water.
 Covering with cold water actually helps to extract more collagen from the bones.

-4. Strain your broth, but first, use cooking tongs to carefully transfer the bones and carcass to a large bowl (discard).
+4. Strain the stock, but first, use cooking tongs to carefully transfer the bones and carcass to a large bowl (discard).
 Next, pour the stock through a fine-mesh sieve into a clean pot or a large bowl.
+For a cleaner, clearer stock, line your fine-mesh strainer with a coffee filter or cheesecloth.

 6. You may store your stock in the refrigerator for up to one week, or freeze for up to 3-4 months (although I often leave mine frozen for much longer with no issues).

-Chicken Stock Recipe (How to Make Chicken Stock)
+- Chicken Stock Recipe (How to Make Chicken Stock)

-Bone Broth Recipe (How to Make Bone Broth)
+- Bone Broth Recipe (How to Make Bone Broth)

-How to Make Instant Pot Bone Broth
+- How to Make Instant Pot Bone Broth

 Equipment